The Kaske Cookie Class on Saturday, September 10, 2016, was a huge success!

 Light Bulb Cookie Cutter

-Join the author of The Brass Tavern Cookbook to learn how to make and decorate old-fashioned Christmas tree string light cookies (pictured right) although you will be using the light bulb cookie cutter provided in your cookie kit (pictured left).
+The author of The Brass Tavern Cookbook taught a cookie class in 2016 on how to make and decorate old-fashioned Christmas tree string light cookies (pictured right) using the light bulb cookie cutter that was provided in a cookie kit (pictured left).
 The kit cookie cutter can also be used to make single gift-packaged cookies.
 If you have one at home, or can find one at a tag sale, a spade cookie cutter from a suit of playing card cookie cutters (spade, heart, club & diamond shapes) can be used for a smaller size cookie like those pictured at the right of the page.
 These bright and shiny cookie lights, strung with red licorice, have become a favorite when served at the Kaske House Holiday Candlelight Open House.

-Although no baking will take place at the museum, a demonstration will be given on how to make the cookie dough, roll out the dough, cut the cookie shapes, cut a hole in the stem end, and make the cookie icing.
-You will be shown how to decorate the pre-baked cookies in your kit, how to pull apart and string the licorice, and how to layer them in a box of green waxed tissue paper (just like a vintage set of holiday lights would be packaged).
-You will have the opportunity to decorate the pre-baked cookies in your kit, packaging them for gift giving or for yourself.
-Your cookie kit will contain the essentials that you need, including recipes, to make your own full batch of string light cookies at your own home.
-If time permits, more holiday cookie decorating tips will be demonstrated.
+Although no baking took place at the museum, a demonstration was given on how to make the cookie dough, roll out the dough, cut the cookie shapes, cut a hole in the stem end, and make the cookie icing.
+Participants were shown how to decorate the pre-baked cookies in their kit, how to pull apart and string the licorice, and how to layer them in a box of green waxed tissue paper (just like a vintage set of holiday lights would be packaged).
+Participants had the opportunity to decorate the pre-baked cookies in their kit, packaging them for gift giving or for themselves.
+The cookie kit contained the essentials needed, including recipes, to make a full batch of string light cookies at home.
+Various other holiday cookie decorating tips were demonstrated.

-The cookie class will be held at the historic 1910 Kaske House (Munster History Museum) on the southeast corner of Columbia Avenue and Ridge Road, Munster.
-Class size is limited.
-Prepaid RSVP is required.
-Class Cost = $10.00 (includes cookie kit containing a 4-inch light bulb cookie cutter, pastry brush, food coloring, red string licorice, sprinkles, pre-baked cookies, recipes, etc.).
-Hosted by the Munster Historical Society, celebrating Indiana’s Bicentennial, a Hoosier-Style breakfast will be provided.
-Call 219 836-6530 or email email@example.com.
+The cookie class was held at the historic 1910 Kaske House (Munster History Museum) on the southeast corner of Columbia Avenue and Ridge Road, Munster.
+Class size was limited.
+Prepaid RSVP wad required.
+Class Cost was $10.00 (includes cookie kit containing a 4-inch light bulb cookie cutter, pastry brush, food coloring, red string licorice, sprinkles, pre-baked cookies, recipes, etc.).
+Hosted by the Munster Historical Society, celebrating Indiana’s Bicentennial, a Hoosier-Style breakfast was provided.